akramalex/DietDive/README.md

  * I discovered that this was because I had used the wrong file paths, even though they were supposed to be relative.

+### Unresolved bugs

+* There are no other unresolved bugs that I am aware of.

 ## validator Testing
  * HTML